January 23, 2018

 By Jonathan Damashek

 Asbestosis is a lung scarring and inflammation disease suffered by construction and other workers who are exposed to asbestos-containing products and materials as part of their jobs.
-As defined by the Medical Dictionary, asbestosis is not only chronic, meaning ever-present, but also progressive, meaning that it gets worse over time.
+As defined by the Cleveland Clinic, asbestosis is not only chronic, meaning ever-present, but also progressive, meaning that it gets worse over time.